Organizing the KonMari Way, With Folding Examples

 I. LOVE.
 Marie Kondo. (it’s okay, my husband knows).

 The Life-Changing Magic of Tidying Up explains where Marie Kondo came from, and how she developed the methods she uses.
-It explains, in detail, her methods (including how to do your clearing (keep what you love), what order to do your clearing in (always start with clothing—folding is key), and how to arrange those items when you are done (by colors or textures is a good start)).
+It explains her methods in detail, including how to do your clearing (keep what you love), what order to do your clearing in (always start with clothing—folding is key), and how to arrange those items when you are done (by colors or textures is a good start).

 Folding the KonMari Way

 I have personally done the folding, and it is amazing, but can be hard to maintain.
 For instance, trying to come up with a new outfit and trying on all your different white t-shirts…folding them all back up at that moment is difficult to make yourself do when you are in a hurry.
 But when you see how I folded more than 20 hanging tank tops and put them into a square bin…man, is it amazing, and beautiful, I must say. : ) I think if I were more organized in other areas of my life, it would make it easier (and less daunting) to keep on top of everything else.

 Also, I have seen it in action in small bits, but once you can clean out physically cluttered areas of your life, it can help uncluttered the metaphysical areas.
 I want to see it on a grand scale.
 How about if you clean out all the books you don’t care about any more, and then you see a theme in what you have left??
 Maybe that’s the calling you haven’t had the space to see with your own eyes, what you would really love to do with your life, if you could.

 I. LOVE.
 Marie Kondo. (have I said that already??)